dariopalminio/jira-forge-daro-portfolio-tree/doc/README.md

 - Use the `forge install` command when you want to install the app on a new site.
 - Once the app is installed on a site, the site picks up the new app changes you deploy without needing to rerun the install command.

+### Fake mode
+For false mode comment and uncomment imports in global.config.ts file

 ## Support

 See [Get help](https://developer.atlassian.com/platform/forge/get-help/) for how to get help and provide feedback.